liber-dovat/wololobt/README.md

 powered on, like a _console_.

 # HD Setup
-My personal setup is a raspberry pi zero W running the script in a screen session, connected through Ethernet to the router, the same as the PC.
+My personal setup is a raspberry pi zero W with a raspbian running the script in a screen session, connected through Ethernet to the router, the same as the PC.

 ## Setup bluetoothctl
     pi@raspberrypi ~ $ sudo apt-get install bluetooth libbluetooth3 libusb-dev